Doc Corbin Dart: The Crucifucks

 In 1982, The Crucifucks formed and signed to Jello Biafra's Alternative Tentacles Records.
 They released the self-titled The Crucifucks a year later followed up with Wisconsin.
 In 1992, these records were re-released as a CD titled Our Will Be Done.

 The back cover of Our Will Be Done featured a photo of what Dart believed was a slain policeman; the photo was actually from a Philadelphia Police Department drill.
 Doc is perhaps best known for the 1996 lawsuit filed over the use of this photo.
 The Philadelphia chapter of the Fraternal Order of Police sued the Crucifucks, Alternative Tentacles, Jello Biafra, and Borders Inc. alleging libel and slander.
-The trial court awarded a $2.2 million default judgement which was vacated on appeal the following year.
+The trial court awarded a $2.2 million default judgment which was vacated on appeal the following year.

 In 1998, The Crucifucks reformed and did a brief national tour, including a performance at Alternative Tentacles' 20th Anniversary Party.
 They also released their first CD in nearly a decade, called L.D.
 Eye; which dealt with themes such as the Oklahoma City bombing, U.S. wars in the Middle East, the Irish Republican Army, suicide, and police brutality.